Logarithmic motivic homotopy theory: Introduction

 in $\inflogSHS(S)$. \end{thm}

-One of the main applications of our formalism is the construction of Gysin or \emph{residue} sequences for non $\A^1$-invariant cohomology theories: we adopted the expression ``residue sequence'' in our joint work with Lundemo \cite{BLPO}, since the graded pieces of the Gysin sequence for $\logHH$ yield the classical residue sequence for Hodge cohomology.
+One of the main applications of our formalism is the construction of Gysin or \emph{residue} sequences for non $\A^1$-invariant cohomology theories: we adopted the expression ``residue sequence'' following \cite{BLPO}, since the graded pieces of the Gysin sequence for $\logHH$ yield the classical residue sequence for Hodge cohomology.
 The source of them is the following Theorem. \begin{thm}[Theorem \ref{Thom.1}, Remark \ref{rmk:Gysin}] Let $S\in \Sch$.
 Let $X\in \SmlSm/S$ and let $Z\in \SmlSm/S$ be a strict closed subscheme in $X$ that has strict normal crossing with $\partial X$ over $S$.
 Then there is a cofiber sequence of pointed motivic spaces

-in $\inflogH_{\ast}^{\SmAdm}(S)$, functorial in $(X,Z)$, where $\Thom(\Normal_Z(X))$ is the Thom space of the normal bundle of $Z$ in $X$, appropriately defined. \end{thm} In the presence of an orientation and in the stable setting, the Thom space term can be trivialized, thus assuming a familiar form.
+in $\inflogH_{\ast}(S)$, functorial with respect to $(X',Z')\to (X,Z)$ such that the induced morphism $Z'\to Z\times_X X'$ is cartesian, where $\Thom(\Normal_Z(X))$ is the Thom space of the normal bundle of $Z$ in $X$, appropriately defined. \end{thm} In the presence of an orientation and in the stable setting, the Thom space term can be trivialized, thus assuming a familiar form.
 This applies, for example, to prismatic cohomology, as discussed in \cite{BLMP}, which can be represented by an oriented $\P^1$-spectrum (see \S\ref{subsection:rncpc}).
-In \S \ref{ssec:Grass} we also present a complete computation of the cohomology the Grassmannians $\Gr(r, n)$. \begin{thm}[Theorem \ref{Ori.9}] Let $S\in \Sch$ and let $\ringE$ be an oriented homotopy commutative monoid in $\logSH(S)$.
+In \S \ref{ssec:Grass} we also present a complete computation of the cohomology of the Grassmannians $\Gr(r, n)$. \begin{thm}[Theorem \ref{Ori.9}] Let $S\in \Sch$ and let $\ringE$ be an oriented homotopy commutative monoid in $\inflogSH(S)$.
 There is a naturally induced ring isomorphism

 where $R_{r,n}$ is the $\Z$-algebra defined in \eqref{eq:ring_grass}. \end{thm} The argument requires new ingredients, since we cannot apply the $\A^1$-homotopies used, for example, in \cite{zbMATH05663788}.
 Finally, we introduce a logarithmic algebraic cobordism spectrum $\spectlogMGL$ using our definition of Thom spaces.
-This is the universally oriented homotopy commutative monoid in $\logSH$.
+This is the universally oriented homotopy commutative monoid in $\inflogSH$.